 Under the Louie Hill MLA, the Company is required to make payments as follows: cash payment of US\$10,000 (paid), annual advance royalty payments which will be tied, based on an agreed formula (not to exceed US\$28,000 per year), to the average vanadium pentoxide price for the prior year.
-Upon commencement of production, Prophecy will pay to the Former Louie Hill Lessors, a 2.5% NSR of which, 1.5% of the NSR may be purchased at any time by Prophecy for US\$1,000,000, leaving the total NSR to be reduced to 1% over the remaining life of the mine (and referred to thereafter, as "production royalty payments").
+Upon commencement of production, the Company will pay to the Former Louie Hill Lessors, a 2.5% NSR of which, 1.5% of the NSR may be purchased at any time by the Company for US\$1,000,000, leaving the total NSR to be reduced to 1% over the remaining life of the mine (and referred to thereafter, as "production royalty payments").
 All advance royalty payments made, will be deducted as credits against future production royalty payments.
-The lease will be for a term of 10 years, which can be extended for an additional 10 years at Prophecy's option.
+The lease will be for a term of 10 years, which can be extended for an additional 10 years at The Company's option.

-Notes to Annual Consolidated Financial Statements For the years ended December 31, 2018, 2017 and 2016 (Expressed in Canadian Dollars)
+(formerly Prophecy Development Corp.)
+Notes to Annual Consolidated Financial Statements For the years ended December 31, 2019, 2018 and 2017 (Expressed in Canadian Dollars)